 Emerald Health Pharmaceuticals is a private drug development company focused on patented non-psychotropic cannabinoid analogues (new chemical entities) for the treatment of inflammatory, auto-immune, neurodegenerative, fibrotic, and metabolic diseases.
 The Company's portfolio of twenty-five patented molecules are chemically-modified derivatives of cannabidiol (CBD) and cannabigerol (CBG), specifically designed to improve the therapeutic properties of these natural compounds by addressing multiple biological targets and physiologic pathways that have been demonstrated to play key roles in specific central nervous system (CNS), auto-immune, inflammatory, metabolic, and fibrotic diseases.
 The first two selected product candidates from this portfolio of molecules (EHP-101, a CBD analogue, and EHP-102, a CBG analogue) are being developed to address unmet medical needs in the treatment of multiple sclerosis, scleroderma, Huntington's Disease and Parkinson’s Disease.
 EHP expects to begin human trials in 2018.

-Johnson & Johnson Innovation LLC focuses on accelerating all stages of innovation worldwide and forming collaborations between entrepreneurs and Johnson & Johnson’s global healthcare businesses.
-Johnson & Johnson Innovation provides scientists, entrepreneurs and emerging companies with onestop access to science and technology experts who can facilitate collaborations across the pharmaceutical, medical device and consumer companies of Johnson & Johnson.
-With 250 operating companies across over 60 countries, Johnson & Johnson is one of the world’s largest diversified healthcare companies.
-For more information, visit www.jnjinnovation.com or follow @JNJInnovation.
+Johnson & Johnson Innovation focuses on accelerating all stages of innovation worldwide and forming collaborations between entrepreneurs and Johnson & Johnson's global healthcare businesses.
+Johnson & Johnson Innovation provides scientists, entrepreneurs and emerging companies with one-stop access to science and technology experts who can facilitate collaborations across the pharmaceutical, medical device and consumer companies of Johnson & Johnson.
+Under the Johnson & Johnson Innovation umbrella of businesses, we connect with innovators through our regional Innovation Centers, JLABS, Johnson & Johnson Innovation – JJDC, Inc. and our Business Development teams to create customized deals and novel collaborations that speed development of innovations to solve unmet needs in patients.
+For more information please visit www.jnjinnovation.com.

 Lauren Sciences LLC leads in Neuroscience as New York biotech committed to development of its novel V-Smart® platform to create robust pipeline of transformative V-Smart® Nanomedicines, consisting of CNS-active drugs that normally do not cross BBB.
 Just some applications include Parkinson's, Lou Gehrig's (ALS), Brain Cancer (GBM), Alzheimer's.
 Lauren Sciences laboratories/research team are in Israel, where V-Smart® technology was invented.
 V-Smart® breakthrough innovation solves greatest medical challenge in brain disease treatment -- non-invasive targeted delivery of therapeutics to the brain.
 V-Smart® Nanomedicines encapsulate therapeutic agents, “macro” target brain and cross BBB, “micro” target and deliver to specific sites in brain, selectively release at target sites, are administered systemically.
 Revolutionary, game changers, disease-modifying drugs, not symptomatic palliatives.
 11 foundation grant awards, 6 pre-clinical pipeline products; 18 peer-reviewed journal publications; 25 research presentations; 6 scientific meeting posters; 10 patent family portfolios.

-MP Healthcare Venture Management (MPH) is the corporate venture subsidiary of Mitsubishi Tanabe Pharma Corporation (MTPC).
-MPH invests in early-stage biotech companies focused on novel therapeutics and platform technologies.
-By working with MPH, promising companies can gain access to the funding and industry expertise needed to bring state-of-the-art products to market.
+MPH is a venture capital firm that invests in innovative research-driven companies in the areas of biotechnology, therapeutics and vaccines.
+Founded in 2006, MPH is a subsidiary of Mitsubishi Tanabe Pharma Corporation (MTPC).
+By working with MPH, promising companies can gain access to the funding and industry expertise needed to bring state-of-the-art products to market

 Neuroelectrics® is a digital brain health company that innovates at the intersection of neuroscience, physics, machine learning, and hardware.
 We have developed wireless EEG and tDCS,tACS,tRNS stimulation devices with up to 32 channels, amongst other products encompassing software and research services, with the purpose of monitoring and enhancing brain health.